Cuts agreed but no rate struck

 The final vote of the evening was a DUP proposal to strike rates at 7.6 per cent.

-Keep up to date with The Chronicle via our website and social media channels and see Tuesday's paper for reports and analysis.
+Keep up to date with developments via our website and social media channels and see Tuesday's paper for reports and analysis.